Bothnia Line: Delayed stretch through the natural reservation area

 The middle part of the railway was ready for traffic in 2008, and all of the railway except the northern part from October 2009.
 The northern part, near Umeå, did not see operation until August 2010, due to a court battle over the placement of a bridge that crosses over environmentally sensitive areas at the Ume River.
 These areas are protected as a nature reserve and the process to approve its location was opposed by environmentalists and neighbours concerned about their properties.
 Other alternatives to the present location were deemed unacceptably close to the Umeå Airport for safety reasons, and a tunnel under the airport and river would have been much too expensive.
 A more southerly route would have lengthened the line and been more expensive.
 The crux of this debate was that the nature reserve was established some years after the railway line placement had been fixed.

 There was no passenger traffic before all of the railway was finished, because the largest city, Umeå, was not connected to this line before then, though some freight traffic used the finished sections.

 Times, distances and average speed

 The railway line itself allows 250 km/h.
-The trains will run at 180-200 km/h for the first several years, with a speed increase in the future, as of 2021 scheduled for around 2025 when SJ gets new trains.
+The trains will run at 180-200 km/h for the first several years, with a speed increase in the future.
+Scheduled for around 2026, when SJ gets new SJ Zefiro Express (SJ 250) designed for 250 km/h.